emmt/CartesianBoxes.jl/README.md

 CartesianBox(axes(A))
 ```

-also defines a Cartesian box encompassing all indices of array `A`.
+also defines a Cartesian box containing all indices of array `A`.
 For normal
 arrays (with 1-based indices), it is sufficient to provide the dimensions of
 the array: